rlb32/CSE-4283-Assignment-2/README.md

 # CSE-4283-Assignment-2
-A Body Mass Index Program using Python with Boundary Testing
+A Body Mass Index Web Application using Python with Boundary Testing